astrivedi/www/research.md

 subtitle: Themes, projects, and ongoing directions.
 permalink: /research/
 ---

 <h1>Research</h1>
 <p>
-My research develops mathematically rigorous foundations for trustworthy artificial intelligence.
-I study how learning-enabled and autonomous systems can be designed to operate safely, fairly, and accountably, even in complex, uncertain, and high-stakes settings.
-My work spans formal verification, reinforcement learning, explainability, and the integration of logic-based reasoning with data-driven methods.
+My research focuses on formal methods for reinforcement learning, trustworthy AI, and high-stakes software and cyber-physical systems.
+I study how learning-enabled and autonomous systems can be designed to operate safely, fairly, and accountably in complex and uncertain environments.
 </p>

 <p>
-A unifying theme of my research is that intelligent systems should not only perform well, but also admit principled reasoning about their behavior.
-To this end, I develop specification-aware learning algorithms, symbolic abstractions, and hybrid reasoning frameworks that enable verification, explanation, and accountability.
+A central goal of my work is to develop intelligent systems whose behavior can be specified, verified, and explained.
+To this end, I combine formal verification, reinforcement learning, symbolic reasoning, and program analysis.
 </p>

 <div class="sectionline"></div>

 <h2>Formal Methods for Reinforcement Learning</h2>
 <p class="small">
-Foundations for reasoning about learning agents beyond finite-state, episodic settings.
+Foundations and algorithms for reasoning about learning agents beyond finite-state, episodic settings.
 </p>
 <p>
-I investigate the foundational and algorithmic integration of formal methods with reinforcement learning, aiming to enable reliable and structured decision-making in complex environments.
-My work addresses settings where classical RL abstractions are insufficient, such as temporal objectives, recursion, and symbolic or continuous state spaces.
+I study the integration of formal methods with reinforcement learning to support reliable and structured decision-making in complex environments.
+My work addresses settings where classical RL abstractions are insufficient, including temporal objectives, recursion, symbolic models, and continuous state spaces.
 </p>

 <ul class="small">
-  <li>Translating logical specifications into learnable reward structures</li>
+  <li>Logical and automata-based specifications for reinforcement learning</li>
-  <li>Symbolic and automata-theoretic abstractions (reward machines, regular languages)</li>
+  <li>Reward machines, regular languages, and symbolic abstractions</li>
   <li>Reinforcement learning for recursive and branching MDPs</li>
   <li>Continuous-time and continuous-space RL grounded in physical models</li>
-  <li>Asymmetrically-discounted and past-discounted objectives</li>
+  <li>Asymmetric and history-dependent discounting models</li>
 </ul>

 <div class="sectionline"></div>